-The 2000 vintage of Chateau Musar is a blend of Cabernet Sauvignon, Cinsault and Carignan – approximately one third of each.
+The Chateau Musar 2000 is a blend of Cabernet Sauvignon, Cinsault and Carignan – approximately one third of each.
 It was fermented in cement vats and then aged for one year in French Nevers oak barriques.
 It was blended and bottled at the end of the third year following the harvest and aged for a further three to four years in the cellars of Chateau Musar at Ghazir, before its release in May 2007.

 The colour is a deep dark red, perhaps darker than usual at Chateau Musar.